Tromso in Norway

 Tromso, or Tromsø in Norwegian, actually holds the northernmost record in many respects: the northernmost university, the northernmost cathedral, the northernmost aquarium and the northernmost brewery, the Mack Brewery!
-Besides this, Tromso is a vibrant coastal city with easy access from nearly anywhere in Norway by car, by plane or by ferry boat.
-It features an airport and is a Hurtigruten port of call, which makes it a highly accessible destination for visitors from near and far.
+Besides this, Tromso is a vibrant coastal city with easy access from nearly anywhere in Norway by plane, by ferry boat or by car.
+Check out where to rent a car locally (affiliate link).
+Tromso has an airport and is a Hurtigruten port of call, which makes it a highly accessible destination for visitors from near and far.

 The city offers a wealth of enticing activities to do both in summer and in winter – whether you are into history & culture, Arctic nature or a food lover.